osama-mo/Cheffy/README.md

 # Cheffy

-***Cheffy*** :spaghetti: provides recipes and other useful information for some of the popular delicious dishes.
+***Cheffy*** :spaghetti: provides recipes and other useful information for Many delicious dishes!.
 You can Search for whatever Recipe comes to your mind and also filter out recipes according to diffrent aspects!.

 ### Flutter Concepts: